plftch9/fridge-to-table/README.md

 This project was contributed to by:

-Paul Fitch - plftch9
+Paul Fitch - plftch9;
-Joe Lustri - sustainablelobster
+Joe Lustri - sustainablelobster;
-Amaka Black - blacknnwa
+Amaka Black - blacknnwa;

 The goal of the program was to create a recipe recommendation system based on ingredients present in a user's home.
 The user submits a list of ingredients and the program finds reciepes that can be made with what is available.